 Abstract

 Addressing the current unsustainability of socio-ecological-technological systems is urgently required.
-Unsustainability has been associated with anthropocentric cultures of human societies that focus on their own needs while ignoring and belittling the needs of other species and natural systems.
-Design, including collaborative and participatory design (C&PD), is one of the multiple ways through which humans build solutions to satisfy own needs and wants in an anthropocentric manner.
-Through an integrative literature review on C&PD and bioinclusive ethic, one of the non-anthropocentric frameworks in environmental ethics, this paper develops a conceptual framework for a bioinclusive C&PD rooted in a non-anthropocentric values base.
+Unsustainability has been associated with the anthropocentric cultures of human societies that focus on their own needs while ignoring and belittling the needs of other species and natural systems.
+Design, including collaborative and participatory design (C&PD), is one of the multiple ways through which humans build solutions to satisfy their needs and wants in an anthropocentric manner.
+Through an integrative literature review of C&PD and a bioinclusive ethic (one of the non-anthropocentric frameworks in environmental ethics), this paper - a revised and expanded version of a conference paper previously published in Design Journal (2019) - develops a conceptual framework for bioinclusive C&PD rooted in a non-anthropocentric values base.
 It outlines twelve key principles for bioinclusive C&PD and proposes six avenues for further research.

 Original language | English |